ksol/camino-2016/_posts/2016-12-13-puente-la-reina.markdown

 day:      24
 ---

-I woke up a bit hungover, but compared to Loïc I was in perfect shape.
-The rain had finally stopped so after breakfast I walked around the city and enjoyed it, while Loïc was recovering.
+I woke up a bit hungover, but compared to Loïc I was in great shape.
+The rain had finally stopped so after breakfast I walked around the city and enjoyed it, while Loïc was resting and slowly made his come back to human form.

 {% include splitpic.html leftpath="24/pamplona-1" rightpath="24/pamplona-2" %}